polyaxon/polyaxon/docs/guides/productive-templates.md

 polyaxon run -f polyaxonfile.yaml -f polyaxonfile_params.yaml
 ```

-By running this command your experiment will be started using the declarations of the override file.
+By running this command your experiment will be started using the params of the override file.

 ## Overriding the node scheduling